eclab/grains/info/grains.md

         // do stuff here in response
         state = 0;
         }

+But you could then tack on the following code to check if you are *currently* high or low (I don't do that so often):

+    if (state == 0)
+        {
+        // I think I am low
+        // do stuff here if you need to
+        }
+    else if (state == 1)
+        {
+        // I think I am high
+        // do stuff here if you need to
+        }

 ### About Audio Out

 Audio Out is a digital pin which the Mozzi and Ginkosynthese GRAINS libraries set to have its PWM turned on.
 The result is then pushed through a filter to approximate a DAC.